 The pervasive nature of digital content and networks has led to transformations in the way the research and education community does its work.
-In this program area, we focus on the impact of changing technologies, new modes of communication and content creation, and the pervasiveness of digital content on organizations, including the changing nature of teaching and learning, the need for new services and skills in the professions, and the pressure on physical facilities to accommodate changing needs of user communities.

-CNI has a longstanding commitment to highlighting and advancing organizational initiatives that facilitate collaborations across institutional units and professional cultures, with particular emphasis on collaboration between librarians and information technologists.
+In this program area, we focus on the impact of changing technologies, new modes of communication and content creation, and the pervasiveness of digital content on organizations, including the changing nature of teaching and learning, the need for new services and skills in professions, and the pressure on physical facilities to accommodate the changing needs of user communities.
+CNI has a longstanding commitment to highlighting and advancing organizational initiatives that facilitate cooperation across institutional units and professional cultures, with particular emphasis on collaboration between librarians and information technologists.
 We have also tried to extend the core library-information technology collaboration to encompass instructional technologists, faculty, publishers, electronic records managers, archivists, research managers and others.
 Our work on organizational and institutional issues includes a focus on evaluation and assessment strategies, recognizing the continuing need to understand the effects and contributions of advanced information technology and digital content.

-We are monitoring a number of new developments in this area, including some of the implications of MOOCs, new models for e-textbook development and acquisition, and the growing importance of high-quality institutional databases of geo-referencing information.
+We are monitoring a number of new developments in this area, including some of the implications of MOOCs, new models for e-book development and acquisition, multi-pronged institutional publishing and dissemination programs that strategically span and coordinate activities involving the libraries and university presses, and sometimes other units, and the growing importance of building and maintaining high-quality institutional databases of geo-referencing information.
 A number of institutions are experimenting with the use of mobile devices in teaching and learning, and researchers use mobile devices for data collection and communication in the field.
 New applications involve sophisticated geo-tagged information and augmented reality, or the use of portable devices as distributed "sensors."
-Institutions are at varying stages of readiness in determining policies, services, and strategies for mobile devices.
+Institutions are at widely varying stages of readiness in developing policies, services, and strategies for mobile devices.
+In the last few years our Executive Roundtable program has been a particularly useful vehicle for mapping emerging thinking in these areas.